mk12/sicp/README.md

 To view the website, open [docs/index.html] in your browser.

+Use `./watch.sh` to live-reload the website while you edit sources.

 ### Implementation

 The generator starts in [docgen.c].
 It semi-parses Markdown and Scheme, and renders things like navigation links, headings, and tables of contents.
 It then forks to Pandoc, which runs [filter.lua].
 The Lua filter deals with internal links, citations, code blocks, math, and diagrams.